 Despite its dominance, the language of culture is often unclear and difficult to define, meaning it is also hard to measure.
 Consequently, real culture change is near-impossible if we can’t actually pin down what we’re looking to change.
 Rather than culture, focusing on organisational climate – the meaning and behaviour attached to policies, practices and procedures employees experience – is a much more specific, tangible way to positively influence the workplace.

-This factsheet explores why organisational culture is a popular but limited construct, and why shifting to changing organisational is much more effective for employers.
+This factsheet explores why organisational culture is a popular but limited construct, and why shifting to organisational climate is much more effective for employers.

 Explore our viewpoint on organisational culture in more detail, along with actions for government and recommendations for employers.